 The most obvious first step relates to C4.
 There is little justification for a state-owned C4.
-The origin of C4 came from the intense lobbying by independent programme producers to create an independent programme production sector and increase programme diversity.
+The origin of C4 was the intense lobbying by independent programme producers to create an independent programme production sector and increase programme diversity.
 This rationale has now largely disappeared.
-The auction franchising process inspired by the Peacock Committee resulted in the then regional ITV franchise holders divesting themselves of programme making, diminishing the case for the C4 model.
+The inspired by the Peacock Committee where by regional ITV franchise holders divested themselves of programme making diminishes the case for the C4 model.

-The coexistence of the BBC, and in particular BBC1 and C4, is anachronistic.
-BBC1 is a mass audience channel, showing a vast quantity of commercial programmes funded by the licence fee under the umbrella of PSB.
-C4's programme remit is to offer diverse and innovative programming, catering for tastes not well served by the other main advertiser-supported broadcaster.
+The co-existence of the BBC, and in particular BBC1 and C4, is anachronistic.
+BBC1 is a mass audience channel showing a vast quantity of commercial programmes funded by the licence fee under the umbrella of PSB.
+On the other hand, C4's programme remit is to offer diverse and innovative programming catering for tastes not well served by the other main advertiser-supported broadcaster.
 In fact, programme diversity and innovation could be maximised by switching the remits of BBC1 and C4.
-The large bulk of PSB programming would then be broadcast by the BBC, and the BBC would withdraw from acquiring, funding and broadcasting popular commercial programming.
+The large bulk of PSB programming should be broadcast by the BBC and the BBC should withdraw from acquiring, funding and broadcasting popular commercial programming.

-Such proposals, first made 25 years ago (Veljanovski 1988b, 1989: 109-11), were heavily criticised at the time as having the potential to turn the BBC into a 'cultural ghetto'.
-However, they could turn the BBC (using a similar emotive metaphor) into a 'cultural oasis' focused on programmes that would not be broadcast in sufficient quantity in the commercial sector.
-This would pave the way for the privatisation of C4 (Veljanovski 1996).
+Such proposals, first made 25 years ago (Veljanovski, 1988b, & 1989, pp. 109-111), were heavily criticised at the time as having the potential to turn the BBC into a "cultural ghetto".
+However, they could turn the BBC (using a similar emotive metaphor) into a "cultural oasis" focused on programmes which would not be broadcast in sufficient quantity in the commercial sector.
+This would pave the way for the privatisation of C4 (Veljanovski, 1996).

-A more radical proposal would be to privatise the BBC.
-While this has an appeal in principle, the consequence would be to unleash a large former state broadcaster to compete for advertising and subscription revenues with the existing terrestrial and commercial media companies.
+A more radical proposal would be to also privatise the BBC.
+While this has an appeal in a principle, the consequence would be to unleash a large former state broadcaster to compete for advertising and subscription revenues with the existing terrestrial and commercial media companies.
 Any such privatisation would have to be accompanied by slimming down the BBC, and this would pose commercial and organisational challenges.
-A slimmed down BBC would not be as commercially valuable, and, hence, the sale price would be reduced to the government.
+A slimmed down BBC would not be as commercially valuable and hence the sale price would be reduced to the government.
 There would also be issues surrounding the ownership of the BBC programme library.3

-An alternative proposal is the arts council for the air, as described by Peacock (2004).
-This requires a clear operational definition of PSB and its funding, but it would harness competitive forces in the production and delivery of PSB programming.
+An alternative proposal is the arts council for the air.
+As described by Peacock (2004).
+This requires a clear operational definition of PSB and its funding but it would harnesses competitive forces in the production and delivery of PSB programming.
 This could operate in many ways.
 It could, for example, provide grants to allow broadcasters to adapt what would otherwise be popular commercial programming to include a PSB aspect (for example, providing a broader range of music in a programme series on Classic FM or news in a language such as Urdu appended to news programmes in particular regions).
 The main attraction of such a proposal is that the funding would be available on a competitive basis.